bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 ### Running robo tests

-1. Open the primary workflow in `Workflow Editor`.
+1. Open the primary workflow of your build in `Workflow Editor`.
 2. Click the `Gradle Runner` Step.
 3. Add the `assembleDebug` task to the `Gradle task to run` Step input field.
 This will prepare a debug APK env var containing the debug APK path of your build.
 You will need this env var in the next step.